-“To Protect and Preserve the KFPS Friesian Horse”
+“To Protect and Promote the KFPS Friesian Horse in North America”

 Strategic Planning is an important tool to assist organizations in setting of both long term and short term goals.
 Strategic Planning also assists in developing realistic budgets to achieve these goals.
 Different from classic business planning, the strategic variety involves vision, mission and outside-of-the-box thinking.
 Strategic planning describes where you want your company to go, not necessarily how you’re going to get there.
 However, like all other “travel plans,” without knowing where you want to go, creating details on how to arrive are meaningless.
 Strategic planning defines the “where” that your company is heading.

 The first step for FHANA was to involve the staff and the President of the association to gain an understanding of the needs and wishes of the organization.
 The next step was to involve the entire Board of Directors and Membership to understand what is important to each director and member.
 Upon gaining this insight, it was then time to meet and narrow down our list to Top Priority, Priority, and Low Priority.
 The plan should be reviewed on an annual basis to make sure the plan is being followed.
 Additionally, the FHANA Board of Directors, Members and Staff should plan on meeting every 3-5 years to update the plan accordingly.

 On February 27.
 2020 FHANA held a special meeting with facilitator Paul Chewning from Trek Advancement, LLC for the purpose of developing a Strategic Plan.
 The input from the meeting can be found in the appendix titled “Prioritized Brainstorming”.
 The input was used to put together both short term and longer priorities to be used for the future growth of FHANA.